-I’m a girl from Wisconsin.
+I’m a girl from Ohio.
 I’m a Freshman in college, and I run barefoot.
 I found myself here when I was on my run, and I ended up in this crazy place with my iPhone, my wallet, and my watch.
 I’m no hero.

 But this place is exactly like a video game.
 Or, failing that, a fantasy book.
 Something out of Tolkien’s Lord of the Rings, except the cities I’ve visited don’t have any Elves or Dwarves.
 In fact, they don’t even have many humans with skin darker than tan.
 I’m practically an outsider because I look Asian.

 Back to the road.
 It’s not good to stray too far from it, I guess.
 But I hate having to dodge around wagons and listen to every idiot I meet shout at me about my bare feet.
 But it beats Goblins, I guess.

 Anyways, what was I thinking about?
 Oh yeah.
 This is a stupid world.
 A really stupid one, and the worst part is that it’s just like the one I left.

 Fals.
 He was hinting—no, he was telling me not to take any more of the good delivery requests.
 And judging by the crowd back in there, they all think the same way.

 Politics.
 No one takes all the good deliveries or we’ll make life tough for you, huh?
 And this Fals is their…what?
 He’s popular, I know.

 I grit my teeth.
 I don’t like him.
 He’s always giving me advice, usually about things I should or shouldn’t do.
 And since he’s a senior Runner he’s got some kind of priority with deliveries and everything else.
 I really hate running into him in the guilds.